Many of you who smoke have been told about the risks. You might have even tried to quit before or are still working towards quitting.

 Why should I stop smoking before surgery?

-• Need extra care, like being admitted to intensive care.
+• more often need extra medical support after surgery, like being admitted to an intensive care unit.

-Aside from improving your surgical outcomes, quitting smoking has long-term health benefits:
+Aside from improving your outcomes from surgery, quitting smoking has longer-term benefits:

 When should I stop smoking?

-The simple answer is: right now.
+The best and most simple answer is: right now.
 Stopping more than 8 weeks before surgery can improve your recovery.
 But even quitting for a short time before surgery helps.

 • 2–6 weeks before surgery: helps your body fight infections better.